nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Certain commands (such as `help`, `list`, `exit` and `clear`) do not take in parameters.
 In cases like this, the extra input parameters will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-Our features are divided into three categories:
+Our features are divided into four categories:

 **Basic Features** contain the basic functionality of DocBob.
 These include commands that interact with the list of patients, viewing individual patients as well as the management of patient data.